vyos/vyos-documentation/docs/automation/vyos-api.rst

 VyOS API
 ########

-for configuration and enabling the API see :ref:`http-api`
+For configuration and enabling the API see :ref:`http-api`

 **************
 Authentication